zineberrachedi/my-first-form/README.md

-A basic web form (creat account) project to learn front-end with Bootstrap and back-end with Flask. it has a database now 😁
+I'm building a basic 'Create Account' web form to learn front-end development with Bootstrap and back-end development with Flask.
+It now includes a database!😁